Introduction: The Struggle for Women Seeking Sober Living with Children

 - Work toward long-term housing that includes your children after stabilizing in sobriety

-Every family’s situation is unique—but there are solutions and support systems in place to help you succeed, even when it feels overwhelming.
+Every family is different, but there are solutions and support network to help you succeed.
+This is true even when things feel overwhelming.

 Realistic Steps for Women with Children Seeking Sober Living in Colorado Springs

 Call Eudaimonia at (512) 363-5914 and tell them about your family and recovery goals.
-Their admissions team can connect you with relevant support systems in Colorado Springs and help map out your recovery journey step by step.
+Their admissions team can connect you with support systems in Colorado Springs.
+They will help you plan your recovery journey step by step.

 Reach out to programs like Partners in Housing or CCCAP for child care and family housing while you focus on rebuilding.
 These organizations are often willing to collaborate with sober living providers when they know your recovery is a priority.